 GENERAL

-The Contractor shall deliver a complete and working system, fully tested, that meet the requirements of this specification.
+Deliver a complete and working system, fully tested, that meet the requirements of this specification.
 The zone paging system shall seamlessly integrate with the USPS BroadWorks VoIP equipment.
 All systems shall be completed and ready for immediate use.

-The Contractor shall review specifications and prints sufficient to become familiar with the interface requirements for this project.
-The Contractor shall provide any items not included, but required, to make this a complete and working system.
+Review specifications and prints sufficient to become familiar with the interface requirements for this project.
+Provide any items not included, but required, to make this a complete and working system.

 Cabling plant consists of an Equipment Room or Consolidated Computer Room (ER or CCR) (which shall mean the same as Main Cross-Connect (MDF or MC or MXC)) and multiple Telecommunication Rooms (TRs) (which shall mean the same as Intermediate Cross-Connects (IDF or HCs or IXCs).
-All cable, which interconnects the MC or HC's to the end point devices, shall be provided.
+Provide all cable, which interconnects the MC or HC's to the end point devices.

 SCOPE OF WORK

-Provide an IP integrated, multicast, zone paging communications system to include the sub-systems as required in Part 2, Products, of this specification:
+Provide an IP integrated, multicast, zone paging communications system to include the sub-systems as required in Part 2, Products, of this specification.

-The Contractor shall provide coordination services with the Owner’s telephone installer (throughout the warranty period) in order to achieve a functional interface between the two systems.
+Provide coordination services with USPS telephone installer (throughout the warranty period) in order to achieve a functional interface between the two systems.

 The intent is to utilize the facility LAN (and USPS WAN).
-The Contractor shall provide any cross connects or hardware requirements (excluding USPS furnished LAN switches) to provide a complete and working paging system.
-The Contractor shall be responsible for providing and installing the equipment and connections for an integrated and operational system and coordination of the programming with the Raleigh IT Group.
+Provide any cross connects or hardware requirements (excluding USPS furnished LAN switches) to provide a complete and working paging system.
+Provide the equipment and connections for an integrated and operational system and coordination of the programming with the USPS Raleigh IT Group.

 ZONE PAGING FUNCTIONAL DESCRIPTION